kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

     ISNULL(e.FirstName, 'Not Provided') + ' ' + ISNULL(e.LastName, 'Not Provided') AS EmployeeName,

     -- Handle missing contact information professionally
-    ISNULL(e.Email, 'Email Not Available') AS EmailAddress,
+    ISNULL(e.WorkEmail, 'WorkEmail Not Available') AS EmailAddress,
     ISNULL(e.Phone, 'Phone Not Available') AS PhoneNumber,
     ISNULL(e.Address, 'Address Not Provided') AS Address,